ajessu/jobeet-docs/README.md

 documentation (at least, not yet :) ).

 It's not finished, far from it.
 It's still a work in progress.
-It's based on Symfony Standard Edition PR7, and I will be updating vendors as new releases come out.
+It's based on Symfony Standard Edition PR*, and I will be updating vendors as new releases come out.